vazzup/vazzup.github.io/index.md

 # What's all this then?
 ---
-Hello and welcome to my personal website and blog.
-I write about my personal experiences in the venture capital world, past experiences from engineering school, movies, books, art, economics, finance, technologies, and in general anything and everything I find interesting.
+I write about my personal experiences in the venture capital world, Web3, Emerging Techologies, past experiences from engineering school, movies, books, art, economics, finance, and in general anything and everything I find interesting.

-I am currently the CTO of [100X.VC](http://100x.vc), a new India focused venture fund looking to be the launching pad for the next 500 moonshots coming out of India.
-Pitch to us at [pitch@100x.vc](mailto:pitch@100x.vc).
+I am currently the Principal and CTO of [100X.VC](https://100x.vc), a new India focused venture fund looking to be the launching pad for the next 500 moonshots coming out of India.
+I'm also Web3 Investor at [2AM VC](www.2amvc.com) and partner at my Family Office [Mehta Ventures](https://mehtaventures.co)

+Pitch to 100X.VC at [100x.vc/class08](https://100x.vc/class08).
 Want to talk to me about something?
 Write to me at [vatsal@100x.vc](mailto:vatsal@100x.vc)

 <!-- Planned posts [VatsalBaba Speaks - An Introduction]()